loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 $ docker run -d -p 5432:5432 -e POSTGRES_USER=loco -e POSTGRES_DB=myapp_development -e POSTGRES_PASSWORD="loco" postgres:15.3-alpine
 ```

+A more advanced set of `docker-compose.yml` and `Dockerfiles` that include Redis and the `mailtutan` mailer are available for [each starter on GitHub](https://github.com/loco-rs/loco/blob/master/starters/saas/.devcontainer/docker-compose.yml).

 Now `cd` into your `myapp` and start your app:

 ```